Deltares/hydromt/docs/guides/plugin_dev/custom_component.rst

     ):
         ...

-The region_filename is a similar file location iwthin the model root where region data should be written if necessary.
-Note also that spactial components do not necessarily have their own region.
-Sometimes they can derive their region from other spacial components, such as a subgrid deriving it's region from the main grid.
-If this is the case then set the `region_component` to the name of the component from which you wish to derive the region.
+The ``region_filename`` is a similar file location within the model root where region data should be written if necessary.
+Note also that spatial components do not necessarily have their own region.
+Sometimes they can derive their region from other spacial components, such as a subgrid deriving its region from the main grid.
+If this is the case then set the ``region_component`` to the name of the component from which you wish to derive the region.

 Required attributes